rticommunity/rticonnextdds-connector-py/docs/input.rst

    input.take()

-or :meth:`Input.read()` to access the samples but leaving them available for a future ``read()`` or ``take()``::
+or :meth:`Input.read()` to access the samples but leave them available for a future ``read()`` or ``take()``::

    input.read()